 Stomacher used to prepare hot dogs, sliced turkey meat, smoked salmon, seafood, sliced cabbage, and lettuce leaves for bacteriophage assay against food-borne Listeria monocytogenes.
 Food-borne Listeria monocytogenes is a serious threat to human health, and new strategies to combat this opportunistic pathogen in foods are needed.
 Continue reading

-Our Resource Centre contains a unique database of reference papers, currently 50 articles and counting, to help you identify how the Stomacher® may be used for different applications and protocols.
+Our Resource Centre contains a unique database of reference papers to help you identify how the Stomacher® may be used for different applications and protocols.

 Marburg and Ebola hemorrhagic fevers have been described as the most virulent viral diseases known to man due to associative lethality rates of up to 90%.
 Death can occur within days to weeks of exposure and there is currently no licensed vaccine or therapeutic.
 Recent evidence suggests an important role for antiviral T cells in conferring protection, but little detailed analysis of this response as driven by a protective vaccine has been reported.

 The Stomacher® was used to prepare samples of skin, liver and breast meat for PCR study.
 The present study provides data on contamination level with Campylobacter in poultry and poultry products after air chilling.
 Continue reading